 “In a sinkhole, there is some void or a cave that allows sediment on the surface,” Van Beynen said.
 “A depression is when you have that happening but instead of a sudden collapse, there is a slow peculation of fine sediment being washed into a void.

-An average of 6,500 sinkhole insurance claims are reported each year in the Sunshine State.
+On average, 6,500 sinkhole insurance claims are reported each year in the Sunshine State.
 In 2010, more than 3,000 reports of depressions and sinkholes were reported to the Pasco County Property Appraiser office, according to spokeswoman Sandy Goldberg.

 So far in 2019, Pasco officials have received nearly 300 calls about depressions and sinkhole activity.